A-Kamran/SemanticHadithKG/SemanticHadithKG-code/Readme.md

-## Java Code for Knowledge Graph Generation of The Hadith Collection Sahih Al-Bukhari
+## Java Code for Knowledge Graph Generation of the Hadith Collection Sahih Al-Bukhari